Spring Veggie Frittata

 5 jumbo eggs (or 6 regular)

-start by chopping all the veggies. the shallot, potato and zucchini should all be chopped pretty thinly, you can use a mandoline if you’d like but it just takes a minute to do with a knife. the asparagus can be chopped into roughly 1 inch pieces. if using fresh english peas then shell first and measure out one cup – mine are fresh from the farmers’ market but i froze them so they are easier to use and won’t go bad.
+Chop up all the veggies first.
+The shallot, potato and zucchini should all be chopped pretty thinly, you can use a mandolin if you’d like but it just takes a minute to do with a knife.
+The asparagus can be chopped into roughly 1 inch pieces, remove the tougher end portion.
+If using fresh english peas then shell first and measure out one cup – mine are fresh from the farmers’ market but I freeze them myself so they are easier to use and won’t go bad as quickly.

-heat up a cast iron skillet (or oven-safe stainless steel frying pan – without any plastic on the handle) over high heat for a minute or two, then add in the oil. i like coconut oil especially with eggs because it keeps a really light flavor, but you can use olive or canola oil too, even butter if you want. reduce to medium heat and add in the shallot, potato and 1/2 tsp of the salt. fry for about 3-4 minutes or until both are soft.
+Heat up a cast iron skillet (or oven-safe stainless steel frying pan – without any plastic on the handle) over high heat for a minute or two, then add in the oil.
+I like coconut oil especially with eggs because it keeps a really light flavor, it is also safe at high temperatures unlike olive oil.
+Reduce to medium heat and add in the shallot, potato and 1/2 tsp of the salt.
+Saute for about 3-4 minutes or until both are soft.

-take this time to crack the eggs into a separate bowl, add in the half and half and other 1/4 tsp salt and whisk until evenly incorporated i find that half and half or cream help to get a really fluffy texture from the eggs.
+Crack the eggs into a separate bowl, add in the milk and other 1/4 tsp salt and whisk until evenly incorporated.
+I find that half and half or cream help to get a really fluffy texture from the eggs, but like I said you can use any sort of milk or milk substitute you’d like, I’ve even used water before but it leaves the flavor a bit flat.

-keeps well in the fridge in an air-tight container for 2-3 days.
+Keeps well in the fridge in an air-tight container for 2-3 days, so make it ahead for a quick breakfast or lunch!